Roald87/roald87.github.io/_posts/2022-09-01-page-fault.md

 END_IF
 ```

 The advantage of this is that you prevent page faults.
 But the reference never gets assigned, thus you might wonder why your code doesn't do what you expect it to.
-In this case it is probably a good idea to add an `ELSE` clause with an appropriate error message.
+In this case, it's probably a good idea to add an `ELSE` clause with an appropriate error message.
 Even better would be to pass the reference via `VAR_IN_OUT` or `FB_init` if possible.

 ## Interfaces
 [Interfaces](https://infosys.beckhoff.com/content/1033/tc3_plc_intro/4256428299.html?id=507172925224818176) can also cause page faults as shown by this example.
-I defined an interface `I_Interface` with a single property called `SomeProperty` which should return an integer.
+I defined an interface `I_Interface` with a single property called `SomeProperty` which returns an integer.

 ```
 INTERFACE I_Interface